net-lisias-kspu/ShipManifest/Ship-Manifest-Wiki.md

 Welcome to the Ship Manifest Wiki!

-Ship Manifest is a tool to move your ship's "things".
+Ship Manifest is a tool to manage your ship's "things".

 I started with Crew Manifest as a basis for this work, with great thanks to vXSovereignXv for creating Crew Manifest, and Sarbian for contributions to Crew Manifest.